AzureQQ/AzureQQ.github.io/README.md

 👋 Hi!
 My name is Lv Quanquan, you can call me "Quan".
-✨I am an ordinary master student.
+👀I am an ordinary master student.
-I am currently studying at the Anhui University of Technology.
+💞️I am currently studying at the Anhui University of Technology.
 ✨My research direction is deep learning.
-✨I hope everyone can work together.
+🌱I hope everyone can work together.
 ☕ Wanna chat?
-👉 @ me on Weibo or 👉 TikTok. :smile:
+📫 @ me on Weibo or 👉 TikTok. :smile:

 # Personal Information